Please note: This post contains affiliate links.

 As you consider what went well in the last year, I want to encourage you to move forward with purpose.
 Sit down with your team and plan out your ministry year.

-It doesn’t take much to fill our women’s ministry calendars with ideas – you’ll find hundreds of them shared in the Women’s Ministry Toolbox Facebook group, on the Women’s Ministry Toolbox website, and on Pinterest.
+It doesn’t take much to fill our women’s ministry calendars with ideas – you’ll find hundreds of them shared in the Women’s Ministry Toolbox Facebook group, on the Women’s Ministry Toolbox website, in my book Rethinking Fellowship, and on Pinterest.

 While God can and will use the plans we’ve made, I’ve experienced the difference it makes when we take the time to prayerfully seek what God wants us to do.